boytchev/suica/docs/user-guide.md

 #### Color

+Property.
+Defines the color of a graphical object.
 Color in Suica can be expressed in a variety of ways.
 The [RGB scheme](https://www.w3schools.com/colors/colors_rgb.asp) represents colors as three components *red*, *green* and *blue*, while the
 [HSL scheme](https://www.w3schools.com/colors/colors_hsl.asp) components are *hue*, *saturation* and *lightness*.